visserle/pain-measurement/src/data/README.md

 ## Inavlid Data Handling

 - Invalid participants were excluded from the analysis from the very beginning.
-There data is not present in the database.
+Their data is not present in the database.
 - Invalid trials with thermode or rating issues were exclude from all measurement tables, from the trial tables and from the PANAS questionnaire as the pre post values are not valid.
 - Trials with measurement issues of one or more modalities can be excluded using the `exclude_trials_with_measurement_problems` keyword from the `get_table` method.